In a week from now, I will be on my way to the Baltic Sea in Poland.

 By the time we got to the next train stop all hell let loose, and the train got so crowded and cramped that people were sitting on their bags and suitcases in the hallway and corridors, and there was no room to move.
 The train was delayed for about almost an hour and more delays continued, such that I lost my orientation and we missed our stop.

 7. If you miss your train stop, don’t panic: I realized that we had missed the stop as the countryside scene that was I expecting did not show up on my horizon.
 Hmm.

-I couldn’t really look outside the window as the window was blocked with passengers in the corridor, I couldn’t check the train map that you normally see in the corridors as I couldn’t get to the corridor and I didn’t have an iPhone in those days.
+I couldn’t really look outside the window as the window was blocked with passengers in the corridor, I couldn’t check the train map that you normally see in the corridors as I couldn’t get to the corridor and I didn’t have a smart phone in those days!

 A girl in her early 20’s noticed that I kept attempting to leave the compartment.
 She confirmed that I had missed our stop.

 OK.
 I’ll get off at the next stop.

 Oh, I’ve missed that too and the train is now going East further into Poland, whereas I was supposed to be going to the sea which was in the West!